djaus2/GetListofSamples/README.md

 - Zip folder on server and download
 - Download text (.cs or .csproj) on server and display
   - Can then copy or download it
-- Coming: Display an image in folder
+- Display an image in folder

 ## Non Breaking Assumptions:
 - Only one or less image files in folder.
 Ignores all bar first